From our private database of 35,400+ case briefs...

 Facts

-Reasoning that his “trustees” were “competent by reason of familiarity with the property, my wishes and friendships, to wisely distribute” his personal property, the testator bequeathed in the ninth clause of his will all of his personal property to his trustees to be distributed “to such of my friends as they, my trustees, shall select.”
-While the will enumerated a list of examples of personal property to be distributed, it did not indicate any specific intended beneficiaries other than the “friends” to whom the trustees were to distribute these items “by the way of a memento from myself.”
-The will further provided that any property not distributed by the trustees to the testator’s friends was to be distributed as part of the residue of his estate.
-A question arose before the court of whether the testator’s bequest to his “friends” failed for lack of certainty in defining the beneficiaries of the trust that the terms of his will seemed to establish.
-The New Hampshire Supreme Court addressed the following arguments: (1) that the ninth clause of the testator’s will made an outright gift to the trustees rather than establishing a trust and (2) alternatively, that the ninth clause granted the trustees an optional power to distribute the property as they chose.
+The ninth clause of Charles Cummings’s will bequeathed all of Cummings’s personal property to Cummings’s trustees so the trustees could distribute the personal property to Cummings’s friends.
+The will did not indicate any specific intended beneficiaries.
+Rather, the will referred only generally to the friends to whom the trustees were to distribute the property and stated that the trustees were familiar with Cummings’s property and friendships.
+The will further provided that any property not distributed by the trustees to the friends was to be distributed as part of the residue of Cummings’s estate.
+Clark and other trustees (plaintiffs) brought an action against Campbell and other beneficiaries (defendants) in New Hampshire state court, seeking instructions on how to probate Cummings’s will.
+During that proceeding, a question arose regarding whether Cummings’s bequest to his friends failed for lack of certainty in defining the beneficiaries of the trust that the terms of his will seemed to establish.
+The lower court certified the question to the New Hampshire Supreme Court, which addressed the following arguments: (1) that the ninth clause of Cummings’s will made an outright gift to the trustees rather than establishing a trust and (2) alternatively, that the ninth clause granted the trustees an optional power to distribute the property as they chose.

 Rule of Law